tenpy/cyten/README.md

-# Cytnx version 2.0
+# Cyten - a combination of Cytnx and TeNPy

-The name Cytnx is pronounced like sci-tens, and refers to scientific tensor networks implmented in C++ with a focus on the provided Python bindings, and the python-style library in modern C++.
+The name Cyten is pronounced like sci-ten, and refers to scientific tensor networks implmented in C++ with a focus on the provided Python bindings, and the python-style library in modern C++.

 ## About: combining forces of the TeNPy and Cytnx team
 This repo originates from a collaboration between the [Cytnx](https://github.com/cytnx-dev/cytnx) and [TeNPy](https://github.com/tenpy/tenpy) developers.